Boeing tells some 737 Max customers to address possible electrical issue | CBC News

 "This grounding calls into question the safety of the Max and why Boeing's claims of a 'changed culture' continue to ring hollow," said Steven Marks, one of the lawyers representing relatives of passengers who were on board an Ethiopian Airlines Max that crashed in March 2019.
 "We don't know what other issues exist."

-Shares of Boeing Co., based in Chicago, fell less than 2 per cent in midday trading.
+Shares of Boeing Co., based in Chicago, fell about one per cent in afternoon trading.

 With files from CBC News